Board of Trustees

 Dr. Sheena Sharma ’89 P ’24 ’26 ’29

-Executive Vice President, Finance, Board Diversity, Equity and Incluion Chair
+Executive Vice President, Finance, Board Diversity, Equity and Inclusion Chair

 Katy K. Sullivan P ’19 ‘21

 Katy has been active in the Bancroft community for the past fifteen years.
-Currently serving as Board President, she has held many roles including trustee, BluePrint125 Strategic Planning Team Chair, Advancement Committee Chair, Out in Front capital campaign advisory committee member, Bancroft Fund Chair, Room Parent and substitute art teacher.
-Katy recently completed a master’s degree in Museum Studies at Harvard University.
+Currently serving as Board President, she has held many roles including trustee, BluePrint125 Strategic Planning Team Chair, Advancement Committee Chair, Out in Front capital campaign advisory committee member, Bancroft Fund Chair, Room Parent, and substitute art teacher.
+Katy is the Marketing and Studio Manager for STIMSON, a nationally recognized landscape architecture firm specializing in the design of school campuses, museums, parks, and gardens.
+She holds a bachelor’s degree from Smith College and recently completed a master’s degree in Museum Studies at Harvard University.
 With a particular interest in financial sustainability, equity, and education, her research focused on how museums can create programs that build sustainability by engaging more diverse audiences.
-She volunteers with a number of Worcester organizations, including the Worcester Art Museum where she contributes as a Docent, Corporator and Collections Advisory Committee member.
+She volunteers with a number of Worcester organizations, including the Worcester Art Museum where she contributes as a Docent, Corporator, and Collections Advisory Committee member.
 She also serves as a Trustee Associate at the Nativity School and a Board member at the Worcester Club.
 Katy was the Executive Director of Worcester Local First, a non- profit network of local independent businesses, and General Manager of Worcester radio stations WSRS and WTAG.
-She has worked as a consultant in marketing and communications and holds a bachelor’s degree from Smith College.
-She lives in Princeton with her husband Peter and their two children - both Bancroft “sandboxers”.
+She lives in Princeton with her husband Peter.

 Josephine (Herron) Truesdell ’72 P ’02